Snickerdoodles recipe

 Snickerdoodle recipe

-With this Snickerdoodle recipe you can easily bake the cookies yourself.
-The Amish people prepare them with butter or oil, sugar and flour.
+With this snickerdoodle recipe you can definitely easily bake the cookies yourself.
+The Amish prepare them with butter or oil, sugar and flour.
 Then you roll them in sugar.
-Our recipe is a little more generous.
+However, our recipe is a little more lavish.

 Ingredients for approx. 30 Snickerdoodle cookies